jonashackt/ansible-windows-docker-springboot/README.md

 Because of the minimal required build of Windows 10 or Server 2016, we sadly can´t use the easy to download and easy to handle [Vagrant box with Windows 10 from the Microsoft Edge developer site](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads).
 So we have to look after an alternative box to start from.
 My goal was to start from a original Microsoft Image and show a 100% replicable way how to get to a running Vagrant box.
 Because besides the Microsoft Edge boxes (which have don´t have the correct build number for now) there aren´t any official from Microsoft around in [Vagrant Atlas](https://atlas.hashicorp.com/boxes/search?utf8=%E2%9C%93&sort=&provider=&q=windows+10).
 And hey - we´re dealing with Windows!
 I don´t want to have someone installing things on a VM I don´t know...

-## Finding a Windows Box - the Evalutation ISO
+## Preperation: Find a Windows Box - the Evalutation ISO

 After a bit of research, you´ll find another way to evaluate a current Windows Version: The [Windows 10 Enterprise Evalutation ISO](https://www.microsoft.com/de-de/evalcenter/evaluate-windows-10-enterprise) or the [Windows Server 2016 Evalutation ISO](https://www.microsoft.com/de-de/evalcenter/evaluate-windows-server-2016).
 Both the Windows 2016 Server and the 10 Enterprise come with a 180 Days Evaluation licence (you have to register a live-ID for that).